alvisesommariva/ORTHOCUB/README.md

 In what follows, we mention the routines that are stored in this project.

-• cheap_startup: given the algebraic degree of precision ade, it computes a low car- dinality cubature rule rule_ref on the reference square [−1, 1]^2 or cube [−1, 1]^3 w.r.t. tensorial-Chebyshev weight (17) or (18).
+• cheap_startup: given the algebraic degree of precision ade, it computes a low cardinality cubature rule rule_ref on the reference square [−1, 1]^2 or cube [−1, 1]^3 w.r.t. tensorial-Chebyshev weight (17) or (18).
 Next, calling the subroutine dCHEBVAND_orthn, it evaluates the tensorial-orthonormal Chebyshev basis {ψ_j}_j of total degree ade at the nodes, storing the results in the Van-